minecraft-initiative/UniversalFriends/STANDARD.md

 ## Files
 The standard file format is JSON.

-* `friends.json`
+> `friends.json`

-`friends.json` contains all information about a friends file.
+This is the friends file.
 It has the following structure:
 * Root (_JSON Object_)
   * `meta` (_JSON Object_)
     * `minimum` (_JSON Number_) A number equal to `-2`, as defined by the minimum value of friendliness.